kiwihodl/Seed-E/README.md

 - **Upfront Key Verification:** A provider's service is not listed until they sign a challenge string with the private key for the `xpub` they are offering.
 We verify this `(message, xpub, signature)` tuple to cryptographically prove control.
 This is the foundation of the platform's integrity.
 - **PSBT Handling:** When a client needs a signature, they submit an unsigned PSBT to our backend after paying the fee (or if their subscription is active).
 We pass this to the provider.
 The provider signs it and submits the signed PSBT back.
 The platform simply acts as a secure data conduit for the PSBT.
-- **Client Authentication:** For signing requests (after the initial backup), we avoid on-chain heuristics entirely as we don't want any identifiable or tracking data.
-The client authenticates using a `Client ID` (unique, generated and stored by Seed-E) and a strong, hashed password.
-This is a classic, battle-tested model that keeps authentication off-chain and secure.
+- **Client Authentication:** For signing requests (after the initial backup), clients authenticate using a username, a strong hashed password, and a TOTP-based 2FA code.
+This provides strong security for initiating sensitive operations like signature requests.

 The project is designed as a modern, monolithic web application for simplicity and rapid development.